SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 Maven Property|Manifest Key|Notes
 ---|---|---
 `version` | Plugin-Version | (required) Plugin version as displayed in page "Marketplace".
-Default: ${project.version}
-- | Sonar-Version | (required) Minimal version of supported SonarQube at runtime.
-For example if value is 5.2, then deploying the plugin on versions 5.1 and lower will fail.
-Default value is given by the version of sonar-plugin-api dependency.
-It can be overridden with the Maven property sonarQubeMinVersion (since sonar-packaging-maven-plugin 1.16).
+Default: `${project.version}` `pluginApiMinVersion` | Sonar-Version | Minimal version of supported Sonar Plugin API at runtime.
+For example if value is 9.8.0.203, then deploying the plugin on SonarQube versions with `sonar-plugin-api` 9.6.1.114 (ie. SonarQube 9.5) and lower will fail.
+Default value is given by the version of `sonar-plugin-api` dependency.
+It can be overridden with the Maven property `pluginApiMinVersion` (since `sonar-packaging-maven-plugin` 1.22).
 That allows in some cases to use new features of recent API and to still be compatible at runtime with older versions of SonarQube.
-Default: version of dependency sonar-plugin-api
+Default: version of dependency `sonar-plugin-api`
 `license` | Plugin-License | Plugin license as displayed in page "Marketplace".
 Default `${project.licenses}` `developers` | Plugin-Developers | List of developers displayed in page "Marketplace".
 Default: `${project.developers}`